 However, before we can feel completely relax for the enjoyment which comes from releasing truth from the economy of imperium, we must also resolve ourselves of a concern which we find among the epistemological sociologists of the postwar period — those burdened with the task of upholding the liberal project’s demand to challenge power structures.
 In accepting this certain subjectification of the world — namely, the subjection of the author to his world — we do not likewise strip the author from his position of introducing novelty into his social-material inheritance or to critique and even reject his tradition.
 Such was the objection which Theodore Adorno made of Martin Heidegger’s phenomenological project.
 And actually, we understand something utterly contrary.
 It is exactly an attunement — or an art of attunement to our condition — which leads to individuation and authentic critique.
 In as much, we recognize that the need for challenging the subjection of the author to this world as archaic.
 What we find is that beyond the liberal crusades of the postwar period these objections simply fall out of relevance.
 In as much, we understand that once those who feel enslaved to patriarchy or to any other residue of colonialization have resolved themselves of their oppressors, they will understand what their oppressors had known for quite some time — that a requirement for going beyond this paradigm of power is that we stop investing into that game.

 It is with this understanding that we can understand Heidegger’s neglect to atone for his support of the Nazi party.
 Beyond the liberal witch-hunt of the postwar period we can admire his silence.
 Undoubtedly, his behavior is a testament to his ‘inner world’.
-We can understand his philosophy as an inability to authentically embody the metaphysics of power.
-Even at the height of Axis imperialism, during the years of 1942–1943, Heidegger was lecturing on άλήθεια — a clearing which might provide for a liberation of authenticity and the disclosure of truth — one which could only be possible beyond an economy of imperium.
-Therefore, only now can something like a characterization of ‘Heidegger, the metamodernist’ come to dominate ‘Heidegger, the Nazi’.
+We can understand his philosophy as an inability to authentically own the object ‘power’.
+Even at the height of Axis imperialism, during the years of 1942–1943, Heidegger was lecturing on αληθεια — a clearing which might provide for a liberation of authenticity and the disclosure of truth — one which could only be possible beyond an economy of imperium.
+Therefore, only now, with distance from the postwar period of the epistemological sociologists can something like a characterization of ‘Heidegger, the metamodernist’ come to dominate ‘Heidegger, the Nazi’.
 And while Steven M. Feldman does not recognize Heidegger as a metamodernist, there can be no doubt that he must be acknowledged as something of a pre-metamodernist, at the very least, in Feldman’s own definition.
 Indeed, it is firstly in Heidegger that we find a complete sidestepping of the problems of subjectivity and intersubjective transcendence which follow from the epistemic tradition.
 Even the language of Heidegger’s student, Gadamer (which we repeat here by way of Feldman) affirms Heidegger at the inception of metamodern metaphysics,

 “Gadamer might be the best exemplar of metamodernism.
 His philosophical hermeneutics is, as he puts it, ontological.
 Our being-in-the-world is hermeneutic: we are always and already interpreting.
 The subject or self never stands separately and independently from the objective world, and hence, ‘our perception is never a simple reflection of what is presented to the senses’.”

 While Gadamer’s main arguments followed his teacher, his language moves away from metaphysical conditions for the disclosure of truth, ‘discourse’, and towards the collection of traits which compose that condition — that which he calls ‘tradition’.
 Tradition is an object which invests the metaphysical subject with content — even if that content is amorphous.
-In as much, Gadamer falls dangerously close to the realm of the sociology.
+In as much, Gadamer falls dangerously close to the realm of the sociologist.
 After all, it is only on this account that his work could come to be critiqued from his epistemological contemporaries — including especially Jürgen Habermas.
-Therefore, today, we find his language of ‘tradition’ undoubtedly bound up in the socio-logic which began when ὁμοίωσις was transported from the Ancient Greeks into Latin, and in so doing, prepared a truth for ‘the human subject’.
+Therefore, today, we find his language of ‘tradition’ unfortunately bound up in the socio-logic which began when ομοιωσις was transported from the Ancient Greeks into Latin, and in so doing, prepared a truth for ‘the human subject’.
 So, when we say that we wish to redeem truth from the perversion of the epistemic tradition, we likewise wish to redeem Heidegger from even his own immediate followers.
-If we wish to nurture truth and authenticity, we must take over Heidegger’s search for the clearing for truth.
-Therefore, this article series moves forward with what has been gained through his research into the self-authoring human spirit — an understanding that truth is conditioned pre-intellectually, by way of the rhythmic harmony with nature which we have identified as ‘discourse’ — which alone is the metaphysical subject.
-This understanding of the judgement of truth informs our prescriptions going forward.
+In the coming years, if we achieve our prescriptions for nurturing truth and authenticity, then even the socially-oriented critiques appearing throughout the historical economy of truth of the first half of this work will be treated as foreign and ugly.
+It is for this reason that the name ‘metamodern’ describes the spirit of this work — not because, as Feldman suggests, metamodernists encourage the object ‘power’, but because we are still operating with the language of ‘power’.
+We are all-too modern, even though our spirit is far beyond it.
+It is here that we might call to the venerable Ludwig Wittgenstein.
+Particularly to his advice at the conclusion of his Tractatus Logico-Philosophicus.
+Because, much like his own magnum opus, once we have climbed to the pinnacle which this work seeks, we must likewise throw it away.

-What remains in the last chapters of this work is an interrogation into the conditions for authenticity—that ‘social environment’—such that we can proceed with the blueprints for construction of the social-material infrastructure in the emergent human project.
+What remains in the last chapters of this work is an interrogation into the conditions for authenticity such that we can proceed with the blueprints for construction of the economic infrastructure in the emergent human project.
 To do so, we must now supplant the metaphysical tradition by joining-up with a more robust interdisciplinary field—one which borrows heavily on the psychology of the already mentioned Diana Fosha by way of the generalist intellectual Bonnitta Roy.
 An interrogation into group psychology will identify a primordial economic alternative to episteme.
-Only once we have made this identification can we then return to our inherited social-material infrastructure.
+Only once we have made this identification can we then return to our inherited economic infrastructure.
 Only then will be prepared for real prescriptions for nurturing truth and authenticity.

 —Justin Carmien, July 8th, 2020